jvdub/coding-styles/js.md

 F.prototype.staticA = 43;
 F.prototype.staticB = 44;
 F.prototype.protoProp = null;
-F.prototype.method = function() {
+F.prototype.method = function () {
     ...
 }

 // good
 Object.assign(F.prototype, {
     staticA: 43,
     staticB: 44,
     protoProp: null,
     method() {
         ...
     }
 });
 ```

 *Object reshaping highly impacts performance on frequently created/used Objects.
 While negligible on less frequently used Objects (eg. singletons), it is preferable to be consistent and always avoid reshaping Objects.
-Objects used as hashes (maps) will often be reshaped anyway so this cannot be avoided, but in this case consider using ES6 Map/Set/WeakMap/WeakSet.
-Usage of Object.assign instead of multiple property assignment is marginally less efficient, but is easier to maintain and enables using the ES6 method short notation.
+Objects used as hashes (maps) will often be reshaped anyway so this cannot be avoided, but in this case consider using ES2015 Map/Set/WeakMap/WeakSet.
+Usage of Object.assign instead of multiple property assignment is marginally less efficient, but is easier to maintain and enables using the ES2015 method short notation.
 Mutating the `__proto__` has huge performance implications and should be used with extreme care.*

 ## Classes